 Some biodiesel blends can also affect MPG.
-B20 fuel has been shown to reduce MPG by 1%, while a B5 blend shows a negligible difference in fuel economy.
+B20 fuel has been shown to reduce MPG by 1% where as a B5 blend shows a negligible difference in fuel economy.

-ULSD: Ultra-Low Sulfur Diesel Fuels
+ULSD - Ultra Low Sulfur Diesel Fuels

 ULSD fuel can show a 1% decrease in fuel economy compared to 500 ppm fuel.